ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 **Second Position**

 For the second timestep, it then runs the Decoder twice using the Encoder’s output as before.
-Along with the “<START>” token in the first position, it forces the input of the second position to be “A” in the first Decoder run.
+Along with the “&lt;START&gt;” token in the first position, it forces the input of the second position to be “A” in the first Decoder run.
 In the second Decoder run, it forces the input of the second position to be “C”.

 ![Character probabilities for the second position (Image by Author)]({{ site.baseurl }}/assets/images/BeamSearch/Beam-2.png)